7 Unique Tips for Writing an Argumentative Essay

 • Look for topics that are tied to contemporary issues or social controversies, for example, global warming, ethicality as related to AI.

 • Do not select topics that are too generic.
-Instead of “Technology,” be more specific with “Should AI take over the jobs of humans in the field of medicine?”
+Instead of “Technology” be more specific with “Should AI take over jobs of humans in medicine.” ?The narrowing topic helps you to focus your research and write an effective thesis.

 2. Develop a Solid Thesis Statement